Esri/military-tools-geoprocessing-toolbox/README.md

 ## Features

-The Military Tools for ArcGIS toolbox is an ArcGIS Geoprocessing python toolbox supporting defense and intelligence workflows such as importing geometry from tables, determining ranges, creating gridded reference graphics, providing visibility analysis, and other capabilities.
+The Military Tools for ArcGIS toolbox is an ArcGIS Geoprocessing Python toolbox supporting defense and intelligence workflows such as importing geometry from tables, determining ranges, creating gridded reference graphics, providing visibility analysis, and other capabilities.

 ### Contents